hbach089/CineFlix/README.md

 ## Description:

 * CineFlix is a full-stack movie search web application designed to deliver comprehensive movie information based on user queries.
-Using Node.js for the backend, I implemented a server that communicates with the RapidAPI to retrieve real-time movie data for any given title or keyword.
+Using Node.js for the backend, I implemented a server that communicates with the Movie Database Alternative API  to retrieve real-time movie data for any given title or keyword.

 * For the frontend, I utilized EJS for templating along with CSS and JavaScript to create an engaging and responsive user interface.
 The application allows users to input search terms through a sleek search bar and displays relevant movie results dynamically.

 * To enhance the user experience, I integrated an SQLite database to manage and manipulate user data effectively.
 This allows for efficient management of user authentication while ensuring a seamless experience.
 Through a combination of robust backend logic and a modern aesthetic, CineFlix provides a simple and intuitive platform for movie enthusiasts.

+## Tools used:
+* JavaScript (Node.js)
+* Movie Database Alternative API
+* ejs & CSS
+* Sqlite3